The Beyond (1981 film): Filming

 The early concept script outline was only three pages with a story quite different from the one of the final movie.
 Fulci was always finding new ideas.
 Let me give you an example.
 100 mi from the Otis House that we used as the exterior of the Hotel of the story there was a long and narrow lake.
 We had been given the authorisation to shoot the exterior as well as interior of this historic house.
 Lucio Fulci or Sergio Salvati had the idea to use the lake for the scene with the boats loaded with the angry mob with torches.
 This produced beautiful reflections on the water and smoke machines provided the perfect atmosphere.
 In the end, lots of these scenes were dreamed up on the spot and added as a combined work between Fulci, David Pash and the crew.

 The majority of the cast were English speakers, while Fulci spoke Italian.
 Due to the language barrier, much of Fulci's direction was done with "miming, making faces and moving his body in order to make the actors understand what he wanted of them."
 As he was a fluent Italian speaker, Ray served as Fulci's translator and interpreter throughout the shoot.

-After filming had completed in the United States, additional photography took place at De Paolis Studios in Rome, primarily consisting of the special effects-intensive scenes.
+After filming had completed in the United States, additional photography took place at De Paolis Studios in Rome, primarily for the special-effects-intensive scenes.
 Among these were the interior shots of the film's opening sequence featuring the mob murder, as well as interior replicas of Emily's home.
 Some additional sequences featuring Emily's dog were also shot in Rome, which required the production to find a lookalike German Shepherd in Italy.
 According to MacColl, the film's end sequence, in which she and Warbeck's characters enter "the beyond", was completed on their last day of shooting, on 22 December 1980.
-The sequence was shot on an empty soundstage which had leftover sand from a previous film, and random civilians were hired off the street to appear as inanimate corpses lying in the sand.
+The sequence was shot on an empty soundstage, which had leftover sand from a previous film, and random civilians were hired off the street to appear as inanimate corpses lying in the sand.
 The sand was dampened with water, which, through evaporation, resulted in the natural fog effect present in the film.